Py-Contributors/Hacktoberfest-2020/README.md

 The Hacktoberfest’s simple plain objective is:
 Support open source and earn a limited edition T-shirt!
 But, it’s not just about the t-shirts or stickers.
-Its about supporting open source.
-Its about celebrating open source, and giving it back.
+It's about supporting open source.
+It's about celebrating open source, and giving it back.
 If you’ve never contributed to open source before, this is the perfect time to get started because Hacktoberfest provides a large list of available contribution opportunities.

 ## What Can I Contribute?